wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1702241094/cosmosdb-flow-231210a_dltlb1.png"><img alt="cosmosdb-flow-231210a.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1702240615/cosmosdb-flow-231210a_dltlb1.png"></a>

-   My diagram above (available on GumRoad)</a> shows the various services accessing the API of whatever model is defined in your Cosmos DB within the Azure cloud.
+   <a target="_blank" href="https://7451111251303.gumroad.com/l/vxgnn">My diagram above (available on GumRoad)</a> shows the various services accessing the API of whatever model is defined in your Cosmos DB within the Azure cloud.

    ### Mirror for Fabric